JoyRichardson/stock-analysis/README.md

 * We wrote `If-then` statements to assign starting and end prices and to increase the tickerIndex.
 * We used a `for` loop to loop through the arrays to output ther results.
 ### Comparisons
 We ran the refactored 2017 and 2018 stock analysis, confirming the outputs were the same as our previous analysis.
-We also saved and included the pop-up messages with the timer messages.
+We also saved and included the pop-up messages with the timer messages as shown below.

 ![](VBA_Challenge_2017.png)
 ![](VBA_Challenge_2018.png)
 ## Summary